Senate confirms 15 RECs - Nigeria Today

 Senate confirms 15 RECs

-The nomination of 15 out of the 27 Resident Electoral Commissioners of the Independent National Electoral Commission sent to the Senate confirmation has been approved.
+The Senate has confirmed the appointment of 15 Resident Electoral Commissioners (RECs) out of the 27 names sent to it by the Presidency.

-The 15 Resident Electoral Commissioners were confirmed by the Senate following the adoption of the report by the Senate Committee on INEC at the plenary on Thursday.
+The confirmation followed consideration of the report of the Senate Committee on INEC presented by its acting Chairman, Sen. Suleiman Nazif during Thursday’s plenary.

+The Senate resolved to confirm the remaining 12 nominees at a later date.

 Do you something awesome to share with the world?
 Click here to share